manzurahmed/gulp-from-alecaddd/README.md

 2. NPM will start asking you about your project one by one.
 Respond to the questions by typing in your correct inputs.
      At the end, a **"package.json"** file will be created for me.
+     Beside this, a **package-lock.json** is also created.
+This file keeps a log of what I do with Gulp.

 3. If necessary. open the "**package.json**" file and inspect it if you need any modification in it.
 4. Now, type the following command